Muttahida Qaumi Movement – London: Karachi Baldia Town factory

 In 2015 a private garment factory was lit on fire and the flames ignited chemicals that were stored in the factory.
-The Baldia Town factory inferno case took a dramatic turn on Friday 7 February 2015 when a report showed that the MQM was behind the deadly fire that claimed the lives of at least 258 factory workers.
+The Baldia Town factory inferno case took a dramatic turn on Friday 7 February 2015 when a report by the Sindh Rangers showed that the MQM was behind the deadly fire that claimed the lives of at least 258 factory workers.

 MQM set fire factory to take extorted money from owners.

 In response, on 11 March 2015, Pakistan Rangers carried out a raid at Nine Zero, the headquarters of MQM in Karachi as well as the party’s public secretariat Khursheed Begum Memorial Hall and arrested over 100 MQM activists.

 A documentary film was prepared on Factory fire named Discount workers in 2020.

 State operations against MQM

 Pucca Qila Operation (26–27 May 1990)

 The Pakka Qila Operation was launched by Sindh Police to target MQM workers in Pakka Qilla Hyderabad.
 Anywhere from 70–250 besieged people were killed during the operation, which carried on for 275 hours before Pakistan army troops were ordered to move in in order to stop the violence.